 Wheelchair Van Funding For Veterans!

-At Superior Van & Mobility we salute you, our veterans, and we believe it is important to work closely with you in assessing your individual mobility needs and helping you with the application process.
+At Superior Van and Mobility we salute you, our veterans, and we believe it is important to work closely with you in assessing your individual mobility needs and helping you with the application process.

 As a service connected disabled veteran, there are two forms the U.S. Government uses to process your mobility benefit claims.
 The first form is the 4502 which is a one-time auto grant.
-This form is used to apply for 100% service connected disability benefits toward securing a vehicle grant.
+This form is used to apply for 100% service connected disability benefits toward securing a wheelchair vehicle grant.

 The second form used is the 1394.
-This form is used to secure veteran benefits toward a mobility assistive device, wheelchair accessible vehicle, driving aide, scooter lift or wheelchair lift by 100% service connected disabled veterans.
+This form is used to secure veteran benefits toward a mobility assistive device, wheelchair accessible vehicle, driving aid, scooter lift or wheelchair lift by 100% service connected disabled veterans.

 As you can imagine, these forms can be challenging, but don’t get discouraged.
 We are here to HELP!
 We have veteran specialists on staff to ensure your forms are filled out and processed properly to secure your well-deserved benefits in a timely manner.

 Unsure if you qualify for benefits?

 Don’t think another second about it, WE ARE HERE TO HELP!
 Our specially trained mobility consultants are available to answer your questions and to evaluate your situation and status.
 Don’t let your much needed veteran benefits go unused, contact our team today for your FREE consultation and let us help you regain your independence!